AEW Rampage Results: Winners, Grades, Reaction and Highlights from June 3

 After making her AEW debut on Sunday, Athena Palmer had her first match in the company against one of Jade Cargill's closest associates, Kiera Hogan.

-Dante Martin got a chance to win gold when he took on Scorpio Sky for the TNT Championship, and The Young Bucks took on their long-time rivals, The Lucha Bros.
+Dante Martin got a chance to win gold when he took on Scorpio Sky for the TNT Championship, CM Punk made a big announcement, and The Young Bucks took on their long-time rivals, The Lucha Bros.

 Let's look at everything that went down during Friday's show.